 Between paying for the flight, booking accommodations, buying food and splurging on entertainment, the price of vacationing can add up.

 But there’s a catch.
 A study published in Applied Research Quality Life found that vacationers surveyed are more likely to experience a happiness boost if the trip was relaxing.
 According to the study, vacations that involve a lot of stress and anxiety — due to say culture shock or homesickness — can actually lower the vacationer’s post-trip happiness.
-That means it’s critical to choose the right destination for you and plan ahead.
+That means it’s critical to choose the right destination for you and to plan ahead.
 And while the study admits there’s no proven direct connection between vacation stress and post-vacation happiness, there may still be value in planning the best (and least stressful) vacation for you.

 Before we talk about our best budget travel destinations, let’s look at one key way you can alleviate stress on vacation: utilizing credit card rewards.